Latroids and code invariants: Introduction

-In Section~\ref{section:prel} we recall some basic definition about lattices and the theory of supports in linear codes over rings.
-We also prove that the generalized weights of this class of codes are invariant under code equivalences and we provide a classification of these maps.
-In Section~\ref{section:latroid} we study the basic properties of latroids.
-In particular, we focus on finite complemented modular lattices, and we show that in this situation one can define a latroid using independent sets, bases, or circuits as in the matroid case.
+The paper is organized as follows.
+In Section~\ref{section:prel}, we recall some basic definition on lattices, and the general theory of supports for linear codes over rings from~\cite{gorla2022generalized}.
+We recall the definition of generalized weights in this context and show that they are invariant under code equivalence.
+We also give a new, natural definition of generalized weights for linear codes over rings.
+As a side remark, we provide a classification of code equivalences.
+In Section~\ref{section:latroid}, we recall the definition of a latroid and study the basic properties of latroids.
+In particular, we focus on finite complemented modular lattices, and show that in this situation one can define a latroid using independent sets, bases, circuits, or flats, as in the matroid case.
 Section~\ref{section:linear} is devoted to linear codes over rings and their associated latroid.
-In particular, we prove that the weight enumerator of a linear code endowed with the chain support can be determined from the Tutte-Whitney rank generating function.
-Finally, in the last section we show how the current theory of $q$-matroid, $q$-polymatroid, and sum matroid associated to codes can be restated in terms of latroids.
+In particular, we prove that the weight enumerator of a linear code endowed with the chain support can be determined from the Tutte-Whitney rank generating function of the associated latroid.
+In the last part of this section, we make some remarks on the associated monomial ideal.
+Finally, in the last section we discuss how to obtain the $q$-matroid, $q$-polymatroid, or sum-matroid associated to a code from the latroid associated to the same code.